quicwg/base-drafts/draft-ietf-quic-transport.md

 active_connection_id_limit (0x000e):

 : The maximum number of connection IDs from the peer that an endpoint is willing to store.
+This value includes connection IDs sent in NEW_CONNECTION_ID frames, the connection ID used during the handshake as well as the connection ID provided in the preferred_address transport parameter.
-This value includes only connection IDs sent in NEW_CONNECTION_ID frames.
-If this parameter is absent, a default of 2 is assumed.
+  If the active_connection_id_limit parameter is absent, a default of 2 is assumed.
 Values below 2 are invalid.

 If present, transport parameters that set initial flow control limits (initial_max_stream_data_bidi_local, initial_max_stream_data_bidi_remote, and